gvwilson/sensibleadventures/nardica/nardica.md

 "No idea," Honesty's First said cheerfully.
 "Best guess is they was fer some kinda game."

-"Shaw," her Second scoffed,
+"Shaw," their Second scoffed,
-looking up from the machine she had spent the last three days trying to clean and reassemble.
+looking up from the machine they had spent the last three days trying to clean and reassemble.
 "They's too fine jarra game.
 I's fer they bin up some kinda survey mappin'."

 "Mebbe," Honesty's First admitted.
+Casually,
-Casually, looking past Iffy rather than at her, she asked, "You ain't got fra yer notions?"
+looking past Iffy rather than at her, they asked,
+"You ain't got fra yer notions?"

 Iffy shook her head.
-She had told Honesty about her occasional flashes of insight, then rounded on her, cold and hard, when she learned that her friend had relayed what she'd said to her First and Second.
+She had told Honesty about her occasional flashes of insight, then rounded on them, cold and hard, when she learned that her friend had relayed what she'd said to their First and Second.
 "We don't keep secrets on achother," Honesty had said with a shrug.
 "Y'ain't aright along that, best we part ways now."
-So Iffy had forgiven her,
+So Iffy had forgiven them,
-secretly relieved that she didn't seem to care that Iffy was different.
+secretly relieved that they didn't seem to care that Iffy was different.

 When Iffy handed back the box of dronelets,
 Honesty's First waved her away.
-"Not much use t'us if we can't turn 'em on," she said, though Iffy knew the little rotors would be worth a meal if they were pried out and sold as parts.
+"Not much use t'us if we can't turn 'em on," they said, though Iffy knew the little rotors would be worth a meal if they were pried out and sold as parts.
 "Anythin' comes t' mind, you come by an' gi's a scutch, aright?
 An' even if nothin' does,
 we's alluz happy t'have one more fer dinner or a sleepover."
-She winked broadly.
+They winked broadly.

 "Thanks," Iffy mumbled.
 Her upbringing had taught her how to rig sails in heavy weather